TaahaaUsman/All-Notes/Chai_aor_React.md

 ## Lecture # 12

 <h1 style='color: red; font-size: 40px; text-align: center;'>React Router crash course</h1>
-In this lecuture we almost master the react router(means different data on different urls_) **We wil learn:**
+In this lecuture we almost master the react router(means different data on different urls.<br>

+**We wil learn:**

 1. We are making a beautifull single page application
 2. How to handle github api
 3. How to chache the data from url